will-molloy/java-template/README.md

 - Click [Use this template](https://github.com/will-molloy/java-template/generate)
   - This will prompt you to create a new repo with all the files setup
 - Rename the root project (currently `java-template`) and group (currently `com.willmolloy`) to your liking
-- Delete anything you won't use (sub projects, dependencies, etc.)
+- Delete anything you won't use
 - Update the README
-- Other non-code setup like your GitHub branch protections
+- Other non-code setup like GitHub branch protections
-- **NOTE:** if creating a private repo, you probably want to disable the windows and mac builds
+- _**NOTE:** if creating a private repo, you probably want to disable the windows and mac builds_

 ### Build and test